NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/cloud.md

 ```
 {{< /alert >}}

-2. Once neurodesktop is downloaded, leave the terminal open and check the server neurodesktop running on (Avoid pressing CTRL+C).
+2. Once neurodesktop is downloaded, leave the terminal open and check the server neurodesktop is running on (Avoid pressing CTRL+C).
 For example,

 ![image](/neurodeskapp/terminal_token.png)

 {{< alert color="info" >}}
 Even if your connection to the cloud instance is broken, and the terminal does not respond, Neurodesktop will still continue running on the cloud instance.
-When the connection to the cloud instance is re-established, please start over the instructions from step 3 below.
+When the connection to the cloud instance is re-established, please restart the instructions from step 3 below.
 {{< /alert >}}

 3. If it is required to set up an SSH tunnel to access the cloud instance, please set up such a tunnel from the computer from which you want to access Neurodesktop (e.g. `ssh -L 8080:127.0.0.1:8080 USER@IP`)